tigrisdata/tigris-os-docs/docs/legal/service-terms.md

 PLEASE READ THE FOLLOWING TERMS CAREFULLY:

-**BY CLICKING “I ACCEPT,” OR BY ACCESSING OR USING THE TIGRIS OBJECT STORAGE SERVICE**, YOU (“User” or “you”) AGREE THAT YOU HAVE READ AND UNDERSTOOD, AND, AS A CONDITION TO YOUR USE OF THE TIGRIS OBJECT STORAGE SERVICE, YOU AGREE TO BE BOUND BY, THE TERMS OF THIS AGREEMENT AND TIGRIS DATA’S PRIVACY POLICY, WHICH IS INCORPORATED HEREIN BY REFERENCE.
-IF AN INDIVIDUAL IS ACCEPTING THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, SUCH INDIVIDUAL (AN “ENTERPRISE USER”) REPRESENTS THAT THEY HAVE THE AUTHORITY TO BIND SUCH ENTITY TO THE TERMS OF THIS AGREEMENT, AND THE TERMS “User” AND “you” AS USED IN THIS AGREEMENT WILL REFER TO SUCH ENTITY.
+**BY CLICKING "I ACCEPT," OR BY ACCESSING OR USING THE TIGRIS OBJECT STORAGE SERVICE**, YOU ("User" or "you") AGREE THAT YOU HAVE READ AND UNDERSTOOD, AND, AS A CONDITION TO YOUR USE OF THE TIGRIS OBJECT STORAGE SERVICE, YOU AGREE TO BE BOUND BY, THE TERMS OF THIS AGREEMENT AND TIGRIS DATA'S PRIVACY POLICY, WHICH IS INCORPORATED HEREIN BY REFERENCE.
+IF AN INDIVIDUAL IS ACCEPTING THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, SUCH INDIVIDUAL (AN "ENTERPRISE USER") REPRESENTS THAT THEY HAVE THE AUTHORITY TO BIND SUCH ENTITY TO THE TERMS OF THIS AGREEMENT, AND THE TERMS "User" AND "you" AS USED IN THIS AGREEMENT WILL REFER TO SUCH ENTITY.
 IF THE INDIVIDUAL ACCEPTING THIS AGREEMENT IS NOT ELIGIBLE, DOES NOT AGREE TO THE TERMS OF THIS AGREEMENT, OR DOES NOT HAVE SUCH AUTHORITY, SUCH INDIVIDUAL MUST NOT ACCEPT THIS AGREEMENT AND USER MAY NOT USE THE TIGRIS OBJECT STORAGE SERVICE.
-USER’S USE OF THE TIGRIS OBJECT STORAGE SERVICE, AND TIGRIS DATA’S PROVISION OF THE TIGRIS OBJECT STORAGE SERVICE TO USER, CONSTITUTES AN AGREEMENT BY TIGRIS DATA AND BY USER TO BE BOUND BY THIS AGREEMENT.
+USER'S USE OF THE TIGRIS OBJECT STORAGE SERVICE, AND TIGRIS DATA'S PROVISION OF THE TIGRIS OBJECT STORAGE SERVICE TO USER, CONSTITUTES AN AGREEMENT BY TIGRIS DATA AND BY USER TO BE BOUND BY THIS AGREEMENT.